sennetconsortium/documentation/docs/apis/entity-api/index.md

 </div>

 ## Registering Entities
 Registration of entities all require an authorization token in the API request and are sent as `POST` requests.
-In the next examples, we will make use of the helper method `api_post_request` to handle our registrations.
+In the next examples, we will make use of the helper method [`api_post_request`](/apis/entity-api/#api_post_request) to handle our registrations.
 <div class="alert alert-sn c-info c-info--tip" markdown="1">
 <strong class="p3">Did you know? <i class='fa fa-lightbulb-o'></i></strong>
 The [SenNet Data Portal](https://data.sennetconsortium.org/search) provides an intuitive user interface (UI) for registering Sources and Samples.
-For more information, see the [Entitiy Registration](/registration/) docs.
+For more information, see the [Entitiy Registration](/registration/#registration-interfaces) docs.
 </div>
 ### Registering a Source:
-First prepare a payload with information about the Source to be registered.
+First, prepare a payload with information about the Source to be registered.
 Then, send a `POST`request to `/entities/{entity_type}` endpoint to register the new Source.
-Please note, the `headers` object sent with the request should include Authorization with your token.
+Please note, the [`headers`](/apis/entity-api/#headers_token) object sent with the request should include Authorization with your token.
 <pre class="line-numbers">
 <code class="language-python" data-section='register_source' data-prismjs-copy="Copy">source_info = {
     "group_uuid":"57192604-18e0-11ed-b79b-972795fc9504",